Bealby/magnet-fishing/README.md

 - Tips and more detailed information were perhaps limited and did not provide the useful tips and guidance at this stage.
-  This has however has been addressed in 'Features Left Implement'.
+  This however has been addressed in 'Features Left Implement'.

 - Users wanted to be able to input Catches on their mobile while Magnet Fishing.
 To help in the usability and convenience of this, a left